 - Office: N/A

 - Download and Setup

 Supported operating systems:

 - Windows 7, 8, and 10 (32-bit and 64-bit)

-Note that ndSync must be enabled by a repository administrator in order to sync content with that repository.
+Important: A repository administrator must enable ndSync in order to sync content with a repository.

 Download & Setup